anastop/multinet/README.md

 such as [Maxinet](https://github.com/mininet/mininet/wiki/Cluster-Edition-Prototype)
 or the [Cluster Edition Prototype](https://github.com/mininet/mininet/wiki/Cluster-Edition-Prototype) of Mininet.
-Instead, Multinet clearly emphasizes on creating scalable pressure to the controller and provides options to control certain aspects that affect the interaction of the and the controller, such as the way these are being connected to it during start-up.
+Instead, Multinet clearly emphasizes on creating scalable pressure to the controller and provides options to control certain aspects that affect the switches-controller interaction, such as the way these are being connected during start-up.

 _Why multiple VMs?_